Langtang National Park (or Lamtang National Park) offers some of the best trekking destinations after the Sagarmatha/Everest and Annapurna regions

 Location

-Bagmati Province, North-Central Nepal
+Bagmati Province, North-Central Nepal (spread across Rasuwa, Nuwakot, and Sindhupalchowk districts)

 Bio-climatic Zones

-Subtropical, Temperate, Sub-alpine, Alpine, and Nival
+Subtropical, Temperate, and Alpine

 No. of mammals